Plan Your Visit

 Historic U.S. Weather Bureau Building

-Sault Ste Marie - The Great Lakes Shipwreck Historical Society’s offices are located in the historic U.S. Weather Bureau Building, just 200 feet from the MacArthur Lock.
+Sault Ste.
+Marie - The Great Lakes Shipwreck Historical Society’s offices are located in the historic U.S. Weather Bureau Building, just 200 feet from the MacArthur Lock.
 This building was erected in 1899 to allow forecasters to hand-carry weather forecasts to upbound and downbound vessels.
 Study of the U.S. Weather Service reveals that it was originally created in response to an appalling loss of life in shipwrecks on the Great Lakes.
+The Museum and Gift Store in the U.S. Weather Bureau Building is open to the public (no charge) May to October.

 Crews Quarters at Whitefish Point